-As mentioned numerous times above, please never forget to keep your machine clean to prevent clogging or other damages.
-If coffee grounds or minerals build up and clog your Keurig, you’re going to have a bad time.
+Again, please never forget to keep your machine clean to prevent clogging or other damage.
+If coffee grounds or minerals build up and clog your Keurig, you will have a bad time.

-Though it can be tedious to clean over and over again, just remember all the joy your Keurig brings you in the morning.
-Having respect for your coffee equipment is a huge part of having a pleasant coffee experience.
+Though it can be tedious to clean over and over again, remember all the joy your Keurig brings you in the morning.
+Respecting your coffee equipment is a huge part of having a pleasant coffee experience.

-If your Keurig machine is clean and you still have issues with heating, you may need to look at the water pump.
+If your Keurig machine is clean and you still have issues with heating, you may need to focus on the water pump.
 If it is damaged or malfunctioning, it could be time to order a replacement.
-In that case, make sure to contact the Keurig customer support.
+In that case, make sure to contact Keurig customer support.

 My Keurig leaves coffee grounds in my cup

 Coffee grounds floating at the top of your morning cup?
 Yuck!
-Don’t throw your Keurig out just yet though, as the solution is not just to do with the machine.
-The type of grind for the beans in your k-cup can be the reason why you have coffee grounds in your cup.
+Don’t throw your Keurig out just yet, as the solution might not be in the machine.
+The type of grind for the beans in your k-cup can be why you have coffee grounds in your coffee cup.
 This can easily be avoidable by using a coarse grind for your k-cup.

 If you aren’t satisfied with the taste or consistency of your coffee, I suggest choosing a darker roast.
-This will help to pack more flavor and a more desirable cup of coffee.
-There are tons of k-cup flavors to choose from.
+This will help to give you more flavor and a more desirable cup of coffee.
+There is a wide variety of k-cup flavors to choose from.
 If you get bored with one, experiment with another.
-The Keurig is great for this reason, there is a wide variety of coffee to explore!
+The Keurig is great for this reason; there is a wide variety of coffee to explore!

 My Keurig dispenses too much coffee

-You’re going to want to start by checking that your cold water reservoir is seated properly.
-Really make sure that everything is aligned up the correct way.
+You’ll want to start by checking that your cold water reservoir is seated properly.
+Make sure that everything is aligned correctly.
 Then do this test:

-- Start water only brew and see if your Keurig has dispensed the correct amount.
+- Start a water-only brew and see if your Keurig has dispensed the correct amount.
 You can check using a measuring cup.

-- Check to see if you are using a water filter.
+- Check for the presence of a water filter.